Version 1.36.0

 Added new

-overloads that take a user-defined function object for locating message boundaries. -
+function object for locating message boundaries.

 Added an experimental two-lock queue (enabled by defining

-) that may provide betterio_service
+that may provide better io_service

-scalability across many processors. - Various fixes, performance improvements, and more complete coverage of the custom memory allocation support.
+Various fixes, performance improvements, and more complete coverage

 -